Cyrano de Bergerac (1990 film): Plot

-Gascon poet and swashbuckler Cyrano de Bergerac is self-conscious about his enormous nose, but pretends to be proud of it.
+In 1640, the Gascon poet and swashbuckler Cyrano de Bergerac is self-conscious about his enormous nose, but pretends to be proud of it.
 He is admired and respected by many people for his bravery and good swordsmanship.
 He madly loves his cousin, the beautiful Roxane; however, he is sure that she will reject him because of his appearance.
 To elevate himself in her eyes, he interferes with a play being staged at the Hôtel du Bourgogne, in Paris, and wins a duel with a marquis.

 In the second act of the play and film, Cyrano meets with Roxane at her request.
 He is crushed when Roxane tells him she is infatuated with Christian de Neuvillette, a handsome and dashing new recruit to the Cadets de Gascogne (the military unit in which Cyrano is serving).
 However, Cyrano learns that Christian is tongue-tied when speaking with women.
 Seeing an opportunity to vicariously declare his love to Roxane, Cyrano approaches Christian with a proposal: Cyrano will write the love letters, and Christian will woo Roxane with them.
 Christian agrees.

 Cyrano aids Christian, writing heartfelt love letters and poems.
 Roxane begins to appreciate Christian, not only for his good looks but also his apparent eloquence.
 She eventually falls in love with him.
 But the Comte de Guiche, an arrogant and exceptionally powerful older nobleman, also has designs on Roxane.
 Roxane and Cyrano thwart De Guiche's attempt to visit Roxane by arranging a quick secret marriage between Roxane and Christian.
 In revenge, De Guiche orders his company of cadets—including Cyrano and Christian—to report immediately for military duty in the Siege of Arras against the Spanish.